Will they or won't they: An examination of NBC's character pairing in the 1980's, 90's and beyond

 The characters you'll likely know by first name only.
 Ross and Rachel from Friends became synonymous with the will-they-or-won't-they question, helping the sitcom become one of the most watched shows ever.

-It wasn't the first time, however, that NBC trotted out this trope on one of their television shows.
+It wasn't the first time, however, NBC trotted out this trope on one of their television shows.

 In fact, for a good stretch, the network paraded out this types of relationships on hit-show, after hit-show.
 It started back in the 1980's and stretched into the 2000's with a bevy of characters many of us are on a first-name basis with.